-The school cannot take any financial responsibility for cancellation of school trip places by parents.
-Once you have completed your consent form and paid a deposit for a trip, we need to make you aware that you will be liable for the full costs incurred unless a replacement for your son/daughter's place can be found or where travel insurance will cover an emergency requirement.
+The School cannot take any financial responsibility for cancellation of school trip places by parents.
+Once you have completed your consent form, we need to make you aware that you will be liable for the full costs incurred unless a replacement for your son/daughter's place can be found or where travel insurance will cover an emergency requirement.